Puget Sound Energy's management team works closely with our board of directors to deliver your energy future.

 Senior Vice President, General Counsel, and Chief Ethics &

 Steve R. Secrist is senior vice president, general counsel, and chief ethics & compliance officer for Puget Sound Energy and its Washington-based parent company, Puget Energy.

-With more than two decades of utility experience, Secrist is responsible for the corporate legal, compliance, claims and environmental services departments.
+With more than two decades of utility experience, Secrist is responsible for the corporate legal, compliance, claims, rates, and environmental services departments.
 He is an advisor to the board of directors and senior management on areas including corporate and securities law, business transactions, litigation, environmental, compliance, labor and employment, real estate, and general commercial law.